 But back to truly great gluten free bagels …

 I often hear people talk about interchanging gluten free flour blends in recipes; coming from regular gluten baking like we all were, it’s natural to think flours are all the same (like Gold Medal Flour is no different from the Safeway Brand of flour …) but in the gluten free world, nothing could be further from the truth!
+All gluten free flour blends are different — find out why here.

 Even if you think you want to make your own gluten free flour blend, it will turn out differently from someone else making it because the individual RAW ingredients that combine to make the blend are all different!
 It’s true!

 When I choose the raw ingredients for my blend, I have access to tons of choices; when you go to the store, you may have access to one or two, if you’re super lucky.
 And they all behave and interact differently.
-The ingredients may LOOK the same on the ingredient label, but they are actually highly specialized.
-So go with the blend recommended for each gluten free recipe you try — mine or someone else’s on their site.

 Trust me when I say that in this gluten free bagel recipe, if you use my gfJules Flour, you will have more fun rolling this dough because it will be stretchy, and you will get much more joy from the end results, too!

 And don’t worry if you’ve never made a bagel before; there’s no magic to it, but the baking soda boiling step is key to getting that bagel-y sheen and dense bagel-y texture.
+You can also do an egg wash for that classic bagel “sheen,” if you like.

 So start thinking differently about bagels.
 What’s your favorite way to eat them?
 You can do that again!
 Cream cheese, lox, peanut butter, plain, sammie, toasted (or not!) … have it your way!

 P.S.
-Many thanks to Roberta T. for sending me her picture and basic recipe for making gluten-free bagels using my gfJules Bread Mix.
+Many thanks to Roberta T. for sending me her picture and basic recipe for making gluten-free bagels using my original gfJules Bread Mix.
 She certainly inspired this recipe!

-And if you’re looking for a super easy way to make this super easy recipe, I’ve found these great bagel maker molds from Lekue that make the whole process nearly hands off!
-Simply press each gluten free dough ball down on top of one of these silicone molds and then boil the bagels ON THE MOLD, then bake them ON THE MOLD directly on the oven rack.
+Simply press each gluten free dough ball down on top of one of these silicone molds and then boil the bagels ON THE MOLD, then bake them ON THE MOLD directly on the oven rack — no pan.
 They come out so crispy and you don’t even have to flip the bagels — yay!

 These gluten free bagels are REAL bagels!
 Real bagel texture, real bagel flavor and they're really not so hard to make.
 This recipe will become your new favorite gluten free bread recipe; you may want to double it and be sure to always have some of these gluten free bagels on hand in the freezer at all times!

-• 1 Tbs. baking soda (preferred) OR salt (for the boil)
+1 Tbs. baking soda (preferred) OR salt (for the boil)

-• toppings like sesame seeds, coarse sea salt, etc.
+toppings like sesame seeds, poppy seeds, etc.

 Instructions